-Depending upon the tax treatment of stock options, they can be classified into qualified and non-qualified stock options.
-Qualified stock options are also called Incentive Stock Options (ISO).
+Depending upon the tax treatment of stock options, they can be classified as either qualified stock options or non-qualified stock options.
+Qualified stock options are also called Incentive Stock Options, or ISO.

-Profits from the exercise of Qualified stock options (QSO) are taxed at the capital gains tax rate (typically 15%), which is lower than the rate at which ordinary income is taxed.
-Gain from non-qualified stock options (NQSO) is considered ordinary income and therefore taxed at a higher rate.
-NQSOs may have higher taxes but they also afford a lot more flexibility in terms of whom they can be granted to and how they may be exercised.
+Profits made from exercising qualified stock options (QSO) are taxed at the capital gains tax rate (typically 15%), which is lower than the rate at which ordinary income is taxed.
+Gains from non-qualified stock options (NQSO) are considered ordinary income and are therefore not eligible for the tax break.
+NQSOs may have higher taxes, but they also afford a lot more flexibility in terms of whom they can be granted to and how they may be exercised.
 Companies typically prefer to grant non-qualified stock options because they can deduct the cost incurred for NQSOs as an operating expense sooner.

 Non-qualified Stock Options

 |Recipient||Can be issued to anyone, e.g., employees, vendors, board of directors||Can only be issued to employees|

 |Waiting period||No restrictions.
 Options can be exercised at any time after they vest.||Must wait at least one year from the date QSOs are granted before exercising them.|

 |Exercise Price||May have any exercise price||Exercise price must be at least equal to the fair market value (FMV) at time of grant.
 For 10%+ stockholders, exercise price must equal 110% or more of FMV at time of grant.|